DoubleLine posts $790 million inflow in open-ended mutual funds in August

-NEW YORK Jeffrey Gundlach's DoubleLine posted a net inflow of $790.23 million into its open-ended mutual funds in August, for a year-to-date net inflow of $11.37 billion, the firm said on Thursday.
+NEW YORK (Reuters) - Jeffrey Gundlach's DoubleLine posted a net inflow of $790.23 million into its open-ended mutual funds in August, for a year-to-date net inflow of $11.37 billion, the firm said on Thursday.

 The $61.3 billion DoubleLine Total Return Bond Fund, the largest fund by total assets of DoubleLine, had a net inflow of $322.42 million in August.
 The DoubleLine Total Return Bond Fund is an open-end intermediate-term bond fund which invests primarily in mortgage-backed securities.